Energy policy of the United Kingdom: Oil and gas

 Oil and gas production peaked in 1999, but in 2023 licensed more oil and gas exploration was licensed.

 Analysis and criticism

 A 2016 paper argues that current UK energy policy is a contradictory mix of free market policies and government interventions, with an undue emphasis on electricity.
 It concludes that the government needs to develop a clearer strategy if it is to address the three goals of economic effectiveness, environmental protection, and energy security.

+In its 2022 Net zero Review the government was criticised again, with the main issue identified being a lack of consistent policy commitments and a start-stop approach to various schemes.